mohamedali1252/Graduation-Project/README.md

 # HoneyPots:
 1. SSH:
 Secure shell protocol is a protocol to transfer data between two hosts in encrypted mode to protect the data from attackers.
 The Code of the SSH HP is written in python, the requried modules is:
 - **paramiko** using `pip install paramiko`
 - **logging** using `pip install logging`
 Before running SSH honeypot, a key must be generated using the following command:
 `ssh-keygen -t rsa -f server.key` and then rename the output file using `mv server.key.pub server.pub`
 After running the SSH honeypot **features.log** file will be created and file called **ssh_honeypot.log**, this file contain the logs about each connection to the honeypot.
 Exapmle of the **features.log** file:
 ![alt text](Images/ssh-ex.JPG)
-The file called **ssh_honeypot.log** has the every command The attacker write in the shell
+The file called **ssh_honeypot.log** has the every command The attacker write in the shell.
 To Run the SSH HoneyPot you should use `python3 SSH.py` and you should have the folder named **fake_files**.
 ![alt text](Images/ssh_honey.JPG)
 2. FTP: